 Medical/Dental: Please contact the school as soon as you are aware of the appointment and where possible parents should arrange for these appointments to be before or after school time.
 We do understand, however, that this is not always possible.

 Levels of Attendance

-The attendance of a child can be summarised using the chart below, the school monitors every childs attendance and takes action when neccessary.
+The attendance of a child can be summarised using the chart below, the school monitors every child’s attendance and takes action when necessary.
 The procedure and defined actions of the school can be found in the Attendance Policy, linked below.
-As you can see below, each absence can largely impact the childs education, and in some cases the progress can not be recouped during the school year.
-If you have any queries about your childs attendance please contact the school office or your child’s class teacher.
+As you can see below, each absence can largely impact the child’s education, and in some cases, the progress cannot be recouped during the school year.
+If you have any queries about your child’s attendance please contact the school office or your child’s class teacher.